Renormalizing the Quark-Meson-Diquark Model: Analytical studies

 \subsection{Finite quark masses}

-Having completed our analysis in the chiral limit, we now argue that this limit remains valid as $\mu \to \infty$, even when finite quark masses are considered.
+In the analysis above, we have assumed vanishing quark masses, i.e., $\sigma = 0$.
+This is correct in the chiral limit $c=0$ above the chiral phase transition.
+In the following we argue that the results remain valid as $\mu \to \infty$, even for $c\neq0$, i.e., away from the chiral limit.
 This assertion is supported by the following observations:

 In the absence of diquark pairing ($\Delta = 0$), the chiral condensate $\sigma$ tends to zero as $\mu$ approaches infinity.
 This aligns with the expectation that chiral symmetry is restored at high densities and can be readily verified by solving the gap equation \cref{eq:gap_eq_sigma}.
 Conversely, when the chiral condensate $\sigma$ vanishes, the diquark gap $\Delta$ asymptotically approaches a finite constant.
-This behavior can be rigorously demonstrated beyond the chiral limit as a mutual solution to the gap equations \cref{eq:gap_eq} in the limit $\mu \to \infty$.
+This behavior can be rigorously demonstrated away from the chiral limit as a simultaneous solution to the gap equations \cref{eq:gap_eq} in the limit $\mu \to \infty$.
 To establish this result, we applied the dominated convergence theorem to the gap equations, which justifies interchanging the limit and the integral in the gap equations.
 This rigorous treatment confirms that $\sigma \to 0$ and $\Delta \to \Delta_{\text{asymp}}$ constitute the mutual solution to the gap equations at $T=0$ as $\mu \to \infty$.
 Given the technical nature of this analysis, we refrain from presenting the detailed calculations here.